junxit/us-congress-code/title-15/chapter-1/sec-7a-2.md

 - **(1)** affect the rights of the Antitrust Division to seek a stay or protective order in a civil action based on conduct covered by an antitrust leniency agreement to prevent the cooperation described in section 7a–1(b) of this title from impairing or impeding the investigation or prosecution by the Antitrust Division of conduct covered by the agreement;
 - **(2)** create any right to challenge any decision by the Antitrust Division with respect to an antitrust leniency agreement; or
-- **(3)** affect, in any way, the joint and several liability of any party to a civil action described in section 7a–1(a) of this title, other than that of the antitrust leniency applicant and cooperating individuals as provided in section 7a–1(a) of this title.”
+- **(3)** affect, in any way, the joint and several liability of any party to a civil action described in section 7a–1(a) of this title, other than that of the antitrust leniency applicant and cooperating individuals as provided in section 7a–1(a) of this title.

 ## Source credit

 (Pub.
 L. 108–237, title II, § 214, June 22, 2004, 118 Stat.
 667; Pub.
 L. 111–190, § 4, June 9, 2010, 124 Stat.
 1276.)

 ## Notes

+### Editorial Notes

 ### References in Text